pyblish/pyblish.github.io/_posts/0000-01-03-installation.md

 # Installation

 The best way to learn anything is to try things out.
-So let's get Pyblish installed!

 ```bash
 # Pyblish is a regular Python package, available on PyPI